Saudis change Khashoggi story again, admit killing was 'premeditated'

 And earlier this week, officials told NBC News that the original plan was to hold Khashoggi against his will for up to two days in a safe house in Turkey while persuading him to return to Saudi Arabia.

-Turkish authorities have continually disputed that Khashoggi was killed by mistake, with President Recep Tayyip Erdogan saying Tuesday that he believed Khashoggi’s murder was “premediated.”
+Turkish authorities have continually disputed that Khashoggi was killed by mistake, with President Recep Tayyip Erdogan saying Tuesday that he believed Khashoggi’s murder was “premeditated.”

 “It appears that the squad who planned and executed the murder had been informed of Jamal Khashoggi’s visit," Erdogan added.